maester365/maester/powershell/public/CISA/Entra/Test-MtCisaGlobalAdminCount.md

 When counting the number of users assigned to the Global Administrator role, count each user only once.

 1. In **Entra ID** count the number of users assigned to the **Global Administrator** role.
 Count users that are assigned directly to the role and users assigned via group membership.
-If you have Azure AD PIM, count both the **Eligible assignments** and **Active assignments**.
+If you have Entra ID PIM, count both the **Eligible assignments** and **Active assignments**.
 If any of the groups assigned to Global Administrator are enrolled in PIM for Groups, also count the number of group members from the PIM for Groups portal **Eligible** assignments.
 2. Validate that there are a total of two to eight users assigned to the Global Administrator role.

 #### Related links